chassi-dev/spring-boot-oauth2-demo/README.md

 4. Should get response similar to: {"id":1,"content":"Hello, Test Test!"}

-5. If authenticated user has ROLE_PROFILE assigned, then this command will request the user's profile
+5. If authenticated user has developer assigned, then this command will request the user's profile

 curl -k http://localhost:8081/greeting/profile -H "Authorization: Bearer eyJhbGciOiJSU....."